College Factual by our College Data Analytics Team

 $31,293 Median Starting Salary

-UAlbany is a fairly large public university located in the city of Albany.
+UAlbany is a large public university located in the small city of Albany.
 A Best Colleges rank of #538 out of 2,217 schools nationwide means UAlbany is a great university overall.

-There were approximately 40 journalism students who graduated with this degree at UAlbany in the most recent year we have data available.
-Soon after graduating, journalism degree recipients usually make an average of $31,293 in their early careers.
+There were roughly 30 journalism students who graduated with this degree at UAlbany in the most recent year we have data available.
+After graduating, journalism degree recipients usually make an average of $31,293 in the first five years of their career.

 More information about a degree in journalism from University at Albany